 - SELT certificate at B1 level or greater, issued by Trinity College London or IELTS showing proficiency in reading, writing, speaking and listening

 If you don’t possess any of those documents and you applied for PCO license between the 14th of October 2016 and March 31st, 2017 you will have until the end of March 2017 to prove that you know the language at a satisfactory level.
-You will have to shell out £200 for a language course/test from a TFL approved center to get a B1 English level certificate.
+You will have to shell out £200 for a language course/test from a TFL approved centre to get a B1 English level certificate.
 I haven’t done the test yet, although I am from a non-English speaking country, I am not due for renewal until 2019, so I will wait and see what will happen till then before I decide what to do.

 There are two TFL approved schools for English – Trinity College London and IELTS.
 They both can issue the needed certificates and are accredited by TfL to do so.
 Trinity college’s course is ISE I qualification and IELTS Academic and General Tests are both accepted by Transport for London.
 There might be some more schools added to the list soon, and I will try to keep you updated if any new information arises.
 To book your English Language Requirement, please visit the following links – Trinity and IELTS

 How Much Does It Cost To Get PCO License And How Long Does It Take To Get It?

 So good luck with all the licensing and, please let me know if you have any questions or concerns!